 Greater than 1 interval less than 8 intervals bound by register reads: [Difference of the register reads (Ending Register – beginning register) less the sum of the actual intervals] divided by the number of missing intervals.

-If the section of data needing estimation is on a holiday, exact-holiday estimation will be used from the previous year (i.e., Thanksgiving = previous year’s Thanksgiving, could be on different dates)
+If the section of data needing estimation is on a holiday, exact-holiday estimation will be used from the previous year (i.e., Thanksgiving = previous year’s Thanksgiving, could be on different dates).
+If exact holiday cannot be estimated, like holiday (within the past 6 months) will be used for estimation.

 If none of the above criteria matches, the first successful pattern found will be used.
 Residential (RES) and Commercial (BUS) attempt 3 days, then 2 days, then 1 day before moving onto the next pattern.